-Be careful when using reach, tilt or other hydraulic operations.
-Remember that any time the forks move, the load moves also.
+Be careful when using attachments such as sideshift, pivot or rotate.
+Remember that anytime the forks move, the load moves also.
 This can affect stability.
-Perform all operations smoothly.
-(This also applies to any attachments your truck may have.)
+Perform all hydraulic operations smoothly.

 CENTER THE LOAD

 Your truck could tip over, in any direction, if a load is shifted to the front or side of a pallet or container.
 Make certain your load is centered and evenly distributed.